 An organisation that doesn't believe in itself can never be expected to deliver better results.

 In most cases, new salespeople are brought in to create a turnaround and fill the order book.
 Subsequently, the optimism rises as new orders come in.

-But the optimism is quickly replaced by frustration, both for you, your employees and your customer when you can't deliver what you sold.
+But the optimism is quickly replaced by frustration for you, your employees and your customer when you can't deliver what you sold.

 If the rest of your company's processes can't keep up with your sales efforts, you quickly work your machine beyond capacity.

-I know leaders who run their employees 70 hours a week in a desperate attempt to scale the mountain of work in front of them and catch up on overly optimistic deadlines.
-After some time, the employees break and the unstable situation is visible to both themselves and their customers.
+I know leaders who run their employees 70 hours a week, desperately attempting to scale the mountain of work in front of them and catch up on overly optimistic deadlines.
+After some time, the employees break, and the unstable situation is visible to both themselves and their customers.

 This predictability will be apparent to the customers when your sales consultants can present a properly formulated delivery plan.
-And they can close the deal assured that the organisation will deliver.
+And they can close the deal assured that the organisation would deliver.

 In TimeLog, we have spent the past year working intensely to optimise our delivery processes.
 And we will continue to optimise them in the future.